lanl/spatter/README.md

     - `patterns/flag/static_2d/001.nonfp.json`
     - `patterns/flag/static_2d/001.json`
     - `patterns/xrage/asteroid/spatter.json`
+2. Extracts patterns from `patterns/xrage/asteroid/spatter.json` to separate JSON files located at `patterns/xrage/asteroid/spatter{1-9}.json`
-2. Generates a default module file located in `modules/cpu.mod` and `moduules/gpu.mod`
+3. Generates a default module file located in `modules/cpu.mod` and `moduules/gpu.mod`
     - Contains generic module load statements for CPU and GPU dependencies
-3. Populates the CPU configuration file (`scripts/cpu_config.sh`) with reasonable defaults for a CTS-1 system
+4. Populates the CPU configuration file (`scripts/cpu_config.sh`) with reasonable defaults for a ATS-3 system
    - HOMEDIR is set to the directory this repository sits in
    - MODULEFILE is set to `modules/cpu.mod`
    - SPATTER is set to path of the Spatter CPU executable
-   - ranklist is set to sweep from 1-36 ranks respectively for a CTS-1 type system
+   - ranklist is set to sweep from 1-112 ranks respectively for a ATS-3 type system
-   - boundarylist is set to reasonable defaults for scaling experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
+   - boundarylist is set to reasonable defaults for strong scaling experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
    - sizelist is set to reasonable defaults for strong scaling experiments (specifies the size of the pattern to truncate at)
-4. Populates the GPU configuration file (`scripts/gpu_config.sh`) with reasonable defaults for single-GPU throughput experiments on a V100 or A100 system
+5. Populates the GPU configuration file (`scripts/gpu_config.sh`) with reasonable defaults for single-GPU throughput experiments on a V100 or A100 system
    - HOMEDIR is set to the directory this repository sits in
    - MODULEFILE is set to `modules/gpu.mod`
    - SPATTER is set to path of the Spatter GPU executable